You’ve probably noticed that successful business people often exude confidence.

-Have your hands in every aspect of the business and do your best to remain accessible and attentive to whatever is needed in any given day.
+Have your hands in every aspect of the business and do your best to remain accessible and attentive to whatever is needed on any given day.

 Know Your Strengths & Weaknesses

-Set Short and Long Term Goals
+Set Short and Long-Term Goals

-You and your employees will have a better understanding of what they are working towards, what’s expected of them and leads to company confidence when those goals are achieved.
+You and your employees will have a better understanding of what they are working towards and what’s expected of them, which leads to company confidence when those goals are achieved.

 The Risk/Reward Benefit

 Look at each opportunity for the risk/reward benefit.